-It is possible to disable drag and drop to prevent accidental move or copy in Windows 10 using Registry Editor because there is no direct option to disable this feature.
+It is possible to disable drag and drop to prevent accidental moves or copying in Windows 11/10 using Registry Editor because there is no direct option to disable this feature.

 Step 2.
 In the Run box, type the following and hit Enter from the keyboard:-

 Step 3.
 In the Registry Editor window that opens, navigate to the following registry key:-

 My monitor display resolution is 1440 x 900 pixels, so I set both DragHeight and DragWidth values to 2000.

-- Close Registry Editor window.
+Step 5.
+Close the Registry Editor window.

+Step 6.
 Restart your computer.